microsoft/FluidFramework/hackathon/devdiv-2018/project-ideas.md

 * Create a remote object graph (Sparse Matrix) (Partner with Steve Lucco!)

 ### Tech for Tech Hacks
-* Peer to Peer Routterlicious
+* Peer to Peer Routerlicious
 * Fully encrypted Prague
 * Distributed Storage
+* Move some processing to Child Processes

 ### Text Editor Related
 * Any Text Editor, but Collaborative